your village, your website

 17th September 1837- 15th January 1930

-Fleckney Parish Council have nominated Fanny Deacon née Potter for a Green Plaque Award for 1 Wolsey Lane and are pleased to say that she has been short listed as one of the final twelve in the final Public Vote.
+Fleckney Parish Council nominated Fanny Deacon née Potter for a Green Plaque Award for 1 Wolsey Lane and are pleased to say that the nomination has been successful.

 Fanny Potter aged 37 was the first woman in England to pass the qualifying examination to become a Pharmacist when the Pharmacist Act 1868 made registration with the Pharmaceutical Society of Great Britain compulsory in order to work as a Pharmacist.